Membership of the Friends

-The Friends wish to improve the state of the gardens which surround the Hall.
-Activities include clearing ivy from the borders and keeping the paved areas free from weeds and litter.
+The Friends wish to continue to improve the gardens which surround the Hall.
+Activities include weeding and planting, clearing ivy from the borders and keeping the paved areas free from weeds and litter.
 The gardens around the house are easier to maintain thanks to the work and hours spent by Friends volunteers.
 We would like to stay on top of this work but need more volunteers to help maintain the beds.

 The Committee have been helping to keep the parterre tidy and weed free – but more volunteers are still needed to help with the maintenance of the formal gardens.

 Volunteers in the Parterre – now much improved on the picture above.